1 construction worker dies in bridge collapse in Missouri - Local News 8

 1 construction worker dies in bridge collapse in Missouri

 KEARNEY, Mo.
-(AP) — Officials say one construction worker died and two others were injured when a bridge under construction collapsed in a rural area in northwest Missouri.
-Clay County Sheriff’s spokeswoman Sarah Boyd said the worker died Wednesday after the bridge collapsed while concrete was being poured for its deck.
+(AP) — Officials say one construction worker died and three others were injured when a bridge under construction collapsed in a rural area in northwest Missouri.
+Clay County officials on Thursday identified the fatality as 22-year-old Connor Ernst of California, Missouri.
+Sheriff’s officials initially said two people were injured when the bridge fell Wednesday but later said a third person was on the bridge when it fell while concrete was being poured for its deck.
+Those three workers were able to extricate themselves from the rubble and suffered only minor injuries.
 The bridge spanned a creek in a rural area near Kearney, about 27 miles northeast of Kansas City.
-The two construction workers sustained minor injuries and were able to free themselves from the rubble.
-Further details about what caused the collapse were not immediately available.
-Clay County transportation officials say the bridge is one of five closed and two under construction in the county.